On this page

 5. In the Snowflake Credentials For Amplitude section, enter the following information:

 • Warehouse: The warehouse Amplitude uses to load the data.
-For best results, this should be a warehouse dedicated to loading Amplitude data to ensure other Snowflake operations aren't disrupted.
+Use a dedicated warehouse for Amplitude data to prevent load capacity issues with other Snowflake integrations.
+Sharing a warehouse can disrupt your other Snowflake operations.

 • Database: The database where Amplitude stores data.
 Dedicate this database specifically to Amplitude data.